jcubic/jquery-terminal-wiki/Formatting-and-Syntax-Highlighting.md

 There are 3 formatting targets **echo** **command** and **prompt**.
 By default, formatters is applied everywhere but you can control that.

-When using regex formatter you can control that formatter should be used:
+When using regex formatter you can control where formatter should be used:

 ```javascript
 $.terminal.new_formatter([